-We pay UK Corporation Tax on our profits in the UK and also on profits from overseas branches of our UK companies.
+We pay UK Corporation Tax on our profits in the UK.

-You can read more about this on page 14.
+You can read more about this on page 14

-The total UK Corporation Tax we pay has increased in the past few years due to changes made to UK tax rules which have limited the amount of losses from earlier years that banks can offset against profits.
+UK tax rules limit the amount of losses from earlier years that banks can offset against profits.
 (As of 1 April 2016, this offset is restricted to 25% of profits, annually.)